krugerk/beeminder-apidocs/source/index.html.md

 You should set up your server to handle this GET request and have it remember each user's access token.
 The access token uniquely identifies the user's authorization for your app.

-The username is provided here for convenenience.
+The username is provided here for convenience.
 You can retrieve the username for a given access token at any time by sending a GET request for `/api/v1/me.json` with the token appended as a parameter.

 <h3 id="tokenparam">4.
 Include access token as a parameter</h3>